-The uncertainties in the measured dosimeter dose and the occupational medical dose are assumed to have a normal distribution, while the uncertainties in the missed dose and the ambient onsite dose are assumed to have a lognormal distribution.
-The uncertainty in the organ DCF is assumed to have a triangular distribution as provided in NIOSH (2007).
+The uncertainties in the measured dosimeter dose and the occupational medical dose are assumed to have a normal distribution, while the uncertainties in the missed dose are assumed to have a lognormal distribution.
+Ambient onsite dose is assumed to have a normal or lognormal distribution.
+The uncertainty in the organ DCF is assumed to have a triangular distribution as provided in NIOSH [2007].